alexandermendes/pybossa-gravatar/README.md

 Once the plugin is installed a gravatar will be set as the default avatar for all new users.
 Users can replace this by uploading their own avatar in the usual way.

-Signed in users can also switch back to their gravatar at any time by sending the following request (perhaps via a button on their profile page):
+Signed in users can also switch to using a gravatar at any time by sending the following request (perhaps via a button on their profile page):

 ```
 POST http://{pybossa-site-url}/account/set-gravatar